 Husqvarna and Stihl chainsaws match closely in cutting quality.
 While both tools are unique in design, they have powerheads for maximizing their cutting efficiency.
 Being lighter in weight, Husqvarna chainsaws are easy to use over long periods.

-FYI: Professionals prefer working with Stihl more due to its ability to endure longer hours of rigorous use.
+FYI: Professionals prefer working with Stihl more due to its ability to endure long hours of rigorous use.

 Both chainsaw manufacturers have a wide range of chainsaw and bar sizes.
 If you are a homeowner or farmer needing a saw for minor use, Husqvarna chainsaws are the best to work with; the power-to-weight ratio is ideal for these tasks.

 For professional timber cutter, Stihl chainsaws provide more power, efficiency, and quick results.
 Being heavier and often large, their cutting power is considerably higher and so is their output.
 You will need to be more physically fit to handle these high-performance saws with ease.